guidobouman/thesis/Documents/Thesis/Thesis.markdown

 The design of the Darknet itself is also it's flaw for our purpose.
 As a Darknet is shielded from the regular internet, it's really hard to access and index data.
 There are search engines but they are not like google scanning content of the pages, merely titles.

 ### Alternative input methods
 Keyboards and computer mouses have been a long standing standard. but new input methods are arising.

+#### Gesture based input
 Gesture based control seems to be a trend.
-The apple touchpad allows for touch based gestures.
+Touchscreens and the Apple touchpad allow for touch based gestures.
 Where devices like Kinect, Leap and Myo take a different approach.
 They track your movements and allow you to freely interact with an electronic device.
 Usually freeing you from your desk or at least replacing (partial) functionality of the mouse.
 [Natural gestures might be less error prone than manually inputting through a mouse click]

 The Kinect has a camera that tracks your whole body and it movements.
 It's still quite rough though.
 Large movements are needed to trigger an action.
 The LEAP takes a different approach, only tracking your hands in front of a device.
 By limiting the area, the movements can be tracked on a much more granular level.
 Precise finger gestures make the LEAP very usable for interaction with applications that require precise control rather than large gestures.
-The Myo takes this even a step further by removing the camera and tracking muscle tension on the lower arm.
+The MYO takes this even a step further by removing the camera and tracking muscle tension on the lower arm.
 Which results in freeing the user from any location or direction based limitation.

 Of these technologies, the only one that's in production and has been actively used for different projects is the Kinect.
 The device was originally intended for Microsoft's XBox360.
 Even though the device is connected through USB, no drivers had been made available for other platforms than the XBox.
 Quickly after it's release independent developers created their own drivers, and soon it could be used to control platforms other than the the XBox360.
-This lack of open support for the device prevented a wide use case.
+Yet, this lack of open support for the device prevented a wide adoption of the product.

 The LEAP has already gone through a developer beta phase and will start shipping first production models starting May 13.
 A collaboration with HP has been announced, the goal will be to integrate the LEAP into HP's hardware.
 A device like the LEAP won't appear in mobile devices anytime soon, as its hardware is still to large.
 But a next iteration of the product in the near future could already slim it down significantly.
 The involvement of a big partner like HP might provide the company with the needed money and resources to quickly push the LEAP to a certain maturity, and allow it to become an industry standard.
-Wether or not this technique provides an optimisation to the communication chain still is to be proven.
+Wether or not this technique provides an optimisation to the communication chain is still to be proven.
 But the granularity of it's control might give it advantage over the kinect.
 Especially if it gets integrated with mobile devices.

-The MYO is set to ship early 2014.
+The MYO is set to ship late 2013, early 2014.
 If it's able to deliver, it could change the way we control our devices.
 Using it as a remote for about any electronic device in our home.
 That is, if it's able to manage target selection well.
 In other words, the device should know what device you're targeting with every gesture.
-When you turn the volume of your hifi setup down, you don't want it to go back up when you try to answer an incoming phone call.
+When you turn the volume of your hifi setup down, you don't want it to go back up when you try to answer an incoming phone call 5 seconds later.

-[talk about gorilla arm (fatigue of shoulders because of holding your arms horizontally for gestures] Not an issue with MYO, defintely an issue for LEAP.
+There is an issue with these alternative inputs though.
+It's a term from the 1980's called "Gorilla arm".
+When you use a desktop monitor with touchscreen functionality, your arms and shoulders will quickly fatigue.
+This happens because of holding your arms horizontally and reaching out to the monitor for long durations to constantly touch the screen.
+This same phenomenon could be applicable for gesture based input devices.
+The Kinect requires you to do large gestures, allowing you to use a lot of different muscles, and not stressing a couple of them for a longer period of time.
+The LEAP on the other hand (for now) relies heavily on pointing to your screen, this could replicate the gorilla arm phenomenon.
+Because the MYO is completely location & direction agnostic, it would be highly unlikely for it's users to suffer from this problem.  [][#Pogue:2013]

 ## Utopia (long term solution)
 We think a direct connection between brains and the internet would be the most direct interface possible.
 Also it would be ideal not to surf pages anymore but retrieving the data directly from the database as you think.
 How would it be to have wikipedia in your brain?